eisukeesaki/mind-maps/REST.md

                                                         some are intended for automated processing
-                                                        some are intended to be rendered for viewing by a user composite media types can be used to enclose multiple representations in a single message mechanism
+                                                        some are intended to be rendered for viewing by a user composite media types can be used to enclose multiple representations in a single message rendering ability can be impacted by the choice of content mechanism
                                                         elements
                                                             components